Executive Development

 Signal 4: Recovery speed.
 Every leader makes bad decisions in the simulation.
 The indicator of potential is not decision quality.
 It is recovery speed.
 Some leaders get stuck on a bad decision for the rest of the exercise.
 Others acknowledge the mistake, adjust, and move forward within minutes.

 Signal 5: Strategic translation.
 Some leaders naturally translate strategic direction into team-level action.
 They do not just understand the strategy.
 They instinctively break it into pieces that their team members can act on.
-This is the POW Framework in its natural form — Purpose, Outcomes, Way Forward — without anyone teaching it.
+This is the POW Framework in its natural form — Problem, Opportunity, What Now — showing up before anyone installs it.

 The Quiet Leader Problem